Pack-An-Umbrella/weather-app-frontend/doc/adr/0016-connect-frontend-state-to-the-backend.md

 ## Consequences

-Updating state with the weather variables drawn from the backend API.
+* Updating state with the weather variables drawn from the backend API
-Translating the fetched object into a JSON object.
+* Translating the fetched object into a JSON object
-In case of errors catching them into a console.log .
+* In case of errors catching them into a console.log